elakshi16/cs124/design.md

 Reflection
 ------------------------------------------------------
 **Challenges**<br>
-One challenge we had was with getting the button to display incomplete tasks only working.
+One of our main challenges was in implementing the Hide Complete Tasks button.
+This was a two-step process because we needed to make sure the data was only being changed (to hide specific tasks) when the 'Hide Complete Tasks' button was pressed.
+In addition, we needed to keep track of completed (or checked) tasks.
+This was especially challenging because we had initially tried to change the completed field for tasks (which is immutable).
+After assistance from Prof. Rhodes, we were able to implement keeping track of completed status using 'setData'.

-Another challenge was getting the checkboxes working while simultaneously keeping track of the checked property.
+Another big challenge we had was in creating the AddTask component.
+Specifically, it was difficult to figure out adding a new task into the data.
+While we knew that we would need to use 'setData', we had some trouble with getting the correct JavaScript syntax for adding an element to a list.
+With more time, we aim to figure out how to add an element to the front of a list rather than the back.
+Then, the newly added tasks would be added to the top.
 <br>
 <br>
 **What We Are Most Proud Of**<br>
 We are most proud of the fact that we were able to get our button toggling between showing all the tasks and showing the incomplete tasks.
-This feature took quite a lot of time to get right and involved a lot of different dependencies, making it hard to troubleshoot.
-We were able to get it done though, and it works exactly how we expected it to work.
+This feature took quite a lot of time to get right and involved a lot of tracing properties through different components.
+Because there were so many property names to keep track of, it was important to stay consistent with what we called each property.
+Ultimately, we were able to use a 'handleTextFieldChange' function and a showCompleted state together in order to implement this function.
+In the end, we were able to get it working as we intended.